College of Public Health

 Faculty

-William Aaronson, Associate Professor, Department of Health Services Administration and Policy, College of Public Health; PhD, Temple University.
+William Aaronson III, Associate Professor, Department of Health Services Administration and Policy, College of Public Health; PhD, Temple University.

-Cynthia R. Abbott-Gaffney, Assistant Professor of Instruction, Department of Health and Rehabilitation Sciences, College of Public Health; MA, Boston University.
+Cynthia R. Abbott-Gaffney, Associate Professor of Instruction, Department of Health and Rehabilitation Sciences, College of Public Health; MA, Boston University.

-Susannah Anderson, Assistant Professor of Instruction, Department of Social and Behavioral Sciences, College of Public Health; PhD, Tulane University.
+Susannah Anderson, Associate Professor of Instruction, Department of Social and Behavioral Sciences, College of Public Health; PhD, Tulane University.

 Robin Aronow, Instructor, Department of Communication Sciences and Disorders, College of Public Health; MA, University of Delaware.